henry-zwart/msc_thesis/README.md

 These can be [viewed online](#view-online), or [built locally](#building-reports-locally).

 ## View online

-Whenever `main` receives new changes, all reports are recompiled in GitHub CI, and published at static links, to ensure current versions are easily accessible.
-These are available as
+Whenever `main` receives new changes, all reports are recompiled in GitHub CI and published at the following static links to ensure current versions are easily accessible:
-follows:
 - [Thesis proposal](https://henry-zwart.github.io/msc_thesis/proposal.pdf)